ryan-leap/ArchivePlus/README.md

 # ArchivePlus
-ArchivePlus is a PowerShell module which supplements the built-in Compress-Archive and Expand-Archive cmdlets
+ArchivePlus is a PowerShell module which supplements the native Compress-Archive and Expand-Archive cmdlets

 ## Installing
 #### Download from GitHub repository